Here's what you negotiated when buying jet cards

 We interpret that as flight providers believe that the flight pricing is not going up.

-Jet card sellers who offer capped or fixed hourly rates on guaranteed availability basis found their heads securely in a vice back in 2021 and 2022 when the surge in demand meant they often found they were losing money on too many flights.
+Jet card sellers who offer capped or fixed hourly rates on a guaranteed availability basis found their heads securely in a vice back in 2021 and 2022 when the surge in demand meant they often lost money on too many flights.

 Russia’s invasion of Ukraine and the resulting fuel price spike added to the pain.